Bobnix/ApexDocEx/README.md

     * @param objectName the name of the object to look up
     * @param fieldName the name of the field to look up
+    * @return the describe field result for the given field
+    * @throws InvalidObjectException thrown if the object is not valid
-    * @return the describe field result for the given field */ public static Schema.DescribeFieldResult getFieldDescribe(String objectName, String fieldName) {
+    * @throws InvalidFieldException thrown if the field is not valid */ public static Schema.DescribeFieldResult getFieldDescribe(String objectName, String fieldName) {
 ```